 The ULTIMATE guide to meal planning!
 We’ll show you how to meal plan in an easy way that suits you and your family.
-From creating a meal plan, to different ways to plan and how to come up with delicious dinner ideas.
+From creating a 7 day meal plan or even monthly plans to different ways to plan and how to come up with delicious dinner ideas.

 And everyone wants their life to be easier, right?
 Especially if you’re a busy mum with a whole lot of stuff to get through!

-In short as a super busy mum, I find meal planning is a great way to keep organised and SAVE TIME AND MONEY.
+In short as a super busy parent, I find meal planning is a great way to keep organised and SAVE TIME AND MONEY.

-So then, some people like to meal plan every single meal and snack, I like to keep it a little more LAID BACK.
-FirstIy I stock up on a selection of breakfast and packed lunch food.
-Then I properly plan the family dinners.
+For me, I firstIy I stock up on a selection of breakfast and packed lunch food.
+Then I properly plan the family dinners and write a list of groceries for either shopping in the grocery store or order food shopping on line.
 This way works best for me.